cedmayer/cedmayer.github.io/download/index.md

 ---------------
 You can find the default plugin under `plugins/OiDefaultPlugin`.
 After you've built the plugin you can embed it via the GUI (`Plugin -> load plugins`).
 Also you can find a template for a plugin in the folder, which you can copy and start developing your own plugin.

+For more infos about plugins, check our [OiPluginTemplate Tutorial](/documentation/plugins.html)